strapi/documentation/docusaurus/docs/cloud/advanced/upload.md

 ## Configuration

-Configuring a third-party upload provider for use with Strapi Cloud requires four steps:
+Configuring a third-party upload provider for use with Strapi Cloud requires 4 steps:

 1. Install the provider plugin in your local Strapi project.
 2. Configure the provider in your local Strapi project.